If you have any questions regarding COVID-19 and Hutchinson Community College, we encourage you to reach out to us via our dedicated COVID e-mail.

 What about enrolling for future classes?

-Enrollment is currently open for fall, late-starting and spring classes.
+Enrollment is currently open for late-starting, summer and fall classes.
 Contact your advisor for more information.

 What if I need special accommodations for my classes?